starbuck10/JCoffie/_projects/2022-05-02-small-island-nation.md

 ## Developing Clues for the Escape Room

 Physical and digital clues were quite difficult to make hard enough to entertain but easy enough to solve in the time limit and also teach a lesson.
+We also had to use clue code inputs in our game (providing true and false code entries througout the room) to allow screens to progress and interactivity to occur without constant exhibit supervision and reset.
 Here is a breakout of the clues we decided to use in the final game, understanding we needed a mix of complexity and interactive experiences to keep our audience engaged:

 Digital clue walkthrough: